 - Applying our knowledge and experience to value the non-economic damages

-We can then use this value to help our client understand when a settlement offer might be worth accepting and when we may need to consider suing or continuing negotiations.
+We can then use this value to help our clients understand when a settlement offer might be worth accepting and when we may need to consider suing or continuing negotiations.
+We use proven negotiation techniques to get a fair payout from the insurance company when that is the best option for our clients.
+Our personal injury lawyers know how to develop a compelling case to hold a truck driver and their employer liable.

 Wrongful Death Actions in Alabama